experientials/ziloo/Hardware/OV2735-module/OV2735_CAMERA_MODULE.md

 - CMM-4030D-261-I2S-TR

 A precise drawing of the module is provided.
 It is essential that the module is shaped and laid out according to the drawing.
 A 3D Model is also provided.
-This should be used for precise reference for placing the components.
+These should be used for precise reference for placing the components.

+### Recent changes

+I realised that the misunderstanding on connector layout was the numbering scheme.
+It has now been corrected to match the commonly used one.

+* Extra ground pins added
+* The pin numbers corrected to make connector layout clear
+* I2S is 1.8V, the microphone must connect to 1.8V
+* No need to use 3.3V in the design

+**Just to be clear**: All CSI lanes are laid out on one side of the connector with GND between.

 ## Bill of Materials